Please visit the

 Postdoctoral Office within the first 30 days of arriving.
 If UHIP is not purchased within 30 days for dependents, a $500 late registration fee will be added to the UHIP premiums.

-Please be prepared to provide the following documents and payment for all members that are enrolling in UHIP:
+Please contact the Postdoctoral Office upon arrival, and be prepared to provide the following documents and payment for all members that are enrolling in UHIP:

 For UHIP costs, please consult the UHIP Premium tables.